syncfusion-content/extension-docs/Extension/ASPNETMVC-EssentialJS2-Extension/Project-Conversion.md

     ![BackupLocation](images/BackupLocation.png)

-6. If you installed the trial setup or NuGet packages from nuget.org, you must register the Syncfusion<sup style="font-size:70%">&reg;</sup> license key to your project since Syncfusion<sup style="font-size:70%">&reg;</sup> introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio<sup style="font-size:70%">&reg;</sup> release.
-Navigate to the [help topic](https://help.syncfusion.com/common/essential-studio/licensing/overview#how-to-generate-syncfusion-license-key) to generate and register the Syncfusion<sup style="font-size:70%">&reg;</sup> license key to your project.
-Refer to this [blog](https://www.syncfusion.com/blogs/post/whats-new-in-2018-volume-2.aspx) post to understand the licensing changes introduced in Essential Studio<sup style="font-size:70%">&reg;</sup>.
+6. If you installed the trial setup or NuGet packages from nuget.org, you must register the Syncfusion® license key to your project since Syncfusion® introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio® release.
+Navigate to the [help topic](https://help.syncfusion.com/common/essential-studio/licensing/overview#how-to-generate-syncfusion-license-key) to generate and register the Syncfusion® license key to your project.
+Refer to this [blog](https://www.syncfusion.com/blogs/post/whats-new-in-2018-volume-2.aspx) post to understand the licensing changes introduced in Essential Studio®.